 A place to connect and advance in your career

-Post your profile, respond to audition requests.
-6 Months Free.
-No Credit Card Required.
+Post your profile, respond to audition requests for FREE.

-Post your profile in multiple categories, receive requests and get hired.
-6 Months Free.
-No Credit Card Required.
+Post your profile in multiple categories, receive requests and get hired for FREE.

-Discover a high quality script, cast talent and hire crew and vendors.
-Free.
+Discover a high quality script, cast talent and hire crew and vendors for FREE.

 Film Teams Participants

 Film Teams aims to provide services to all people who participate in film making:

 The production film team is responsible for getting and organizing film teams and resources together to accomplish the production goal.
 The production film team is usually not considered to be a film team as such, but rather as a collection of functional units and includes the producers and executive producers of the film and workers of the production office, such as the production manager, the production coordinator, and their assistants, the different assistant directors, the accounting staff, and often the manager of the locations and their assistants.